matsengrp/dpvt/README.md

 The output values are arranged to correspond to edges in preorder traversal order.

-After the tree traversal we us a transformer encoder in `site_aggregation()` to aggregate the per-site information we learned from the tree traversal into a single value for classifying whether an edge is in a MP tree or not.

-[At the current stage, we only make predictions to determine whether the tree is a MP tree or not]

 ### TransformerEncoderTraversal

-This Pytorch module inherits from `TraverseNN` and changes the order of the steps described for this module to first aggregate per-site information at every node of a tree and then use the learned features for the tree traversal.
+This Pytorch module inherits from `TraverseNN` and changes the order of the steps described for this module to first aggregate per-site information at every node of a tree (step 3.) and then use the learned features for the tree traversal (step 2.).

 ## Logging training